vpdb/server/doc/api/security.md

 	  }
 	}

-The token is then included as a bearer token in the `Authorization` header.
+The token should then be included as a bearer token in the `Authorization` header.
 For example, when retrieving the user profile, the client would send:

 	GET https://vpdb.ch/api/user